ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/14-Analysis_w_pytraj.md

 ~~~
 {:.output}

 In this example salloc allocated the resources and logged you into the compute node gra798.
 Note the name of the node where notebook server will be running.
-Now we can start Jupyter server by executing commands from the file jupyter_launch_ambertools.sh
+Now we can start Jupyter server by executing commands from the file *jupyter_launch_ambertools.sh*

 ~~~
 bash ./jupyter_launch_ambertools.sh
 ~~~
 {: .bash}

 Do not close this window, closing it will terminate the server.
-Note the port number (the default is 8888) and the notebook access token.
+Note the port number (the default is 8888, but if you unintentionally start a second server, port number will be incremented).
+Note the notebook access token, you will need it to connect to the Jupyter notebook.

-#### Connecting to notebook server
+#### Connecting to Jupyter server

 The message in the example above informs that notebook server is listening at port 8888 of the node gra798.
 Compute nodes cannot be accessed directly from the Internet, but we can connect to the login node, and the login node can connect any compute node.
 Thus, connection to a compute node should be also possible.
 How do we connect to the node gra798 at port 8888?
 We can instruct ssh client program to map port 8888 of gra798 to our local computer.
 This type of connection is called "ssh tunneling" or "ssh port forwarding".
 Ssh tunneling allows transporting networking data between computers over an encrypted SSH connection.